Tag Archives: Theatre Royal Drury Lane

 In the case of Frozen, the book, by the film’s writer Jennifer Lee, is sweet and has some surprises.
 This fairy tale focuses on two female leads and there’s some complexity in their characters.
 They make nice roles for Samantha Barks and Stephanie McKeon.
 And the romantic interest isn’t what you might expect – or maybe it is, Prince Charming has had a bad rep for a quite a while, after all.
 Regardless, there are strong supporting roles for Obioma Ugoala and Oliver Ormson (the latter very much a cartoon villain) that carry a moral well… if not lightly.

-The songs, with music and lyrics by Kristen Anderson-Lopez and Robert Lopez, are simple but are effective: pleasant rather than memorable (though many younger fans are likely to disagree with this) but with a good mix of power ballads (which Barks does very well with) and waltzes.
+The songs, with music and lyrics by Kristen Anderson-Lopez and Robert Lopez, are simple but are effective: pleasant rather than memorable (though many younger fans are likely to disagree) but with a good mix of power ballads (which Barks does very well with) and waltzes.
 The latter are a nice touch.
 We want some old-fashioned costumes, after all, and Christopher Oram’s work here is lovely.
 The humour is better than might be expected, the snowman Olaf (Craig Gallivan, with puppet design from Michael Curry) has a good number.

 Make no mistake that Frozen is a kids’ show to its core.
 So, for me, it’s the staging and the special effects, designed by Jeremy Chernick, that are the first highlight.
 Oram’s scenic design is impressive and Finn Ross’ video work adds immeasurably.
 The kids really do want to see the film on stage.
 There’s a superb reveal and, after that, the appearance of Elsa’s pig tail gets its own squeal of delight.